mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_DataAnalysis.rst

   :widget: tabConFit

-Similarly to FuryFit, ConvFit provides a simplified interface for controlling various fitting functions (see the Fit algorithm for more info).
+Similarly to FuryFit, ConvFit provides a simplified interface for controlling various fitting functions (see the :ref:`Fit <algm-Fit>` algorithm for more info).
 The functions are also available via the fit wizard.

 Additionally, in the bottom-right of the interface there are options for doing a sequential fit.
 This is where the program loops through each spectrum in the input workspace, using the fitted values from the previous spectrum as input values for fitting the next.
-This is done by means of the PlotPeakByLogValue algorithm.
+This is done by means of the :ref:`PlotPeakByLogValue <algm-PlotPeakByLogValue>` algorithm.

 A sequential fit is run by clicking the Run button at the bottom of the tab, a single fit can be done using the Fit Single Spectrum button underneath the